cahuparo/testing_gitpod/README.md

 # testing_gitpod

+Command error:
   docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?.
+  See 'docker run --help'.